telerik/xamarin-forms-docs/controls/autocompleteview/autocompleteview-suggestion-item-template.md

 ## SuggestionItemTemplate

-Whenever the default templates does not fit a particular scenario customers can use the **SuggestionItemTemplate** property to define a custom template.
+Whenever the default template does not fit a particular scenario you can use the **SuggestionItemTemplate** property to define a custom template.

 * **SuggestionItemTemplate** (DataTemplate): Defines the template that will be used to create each of the suggestions.
 * **SuggestionItemTextColor**: Defines the Text Color of the suggested item of the component.